SPT-Mod-Dev/SPT-Mod-Dev/README.md

 # Saving Private Tryin' Historical MP Full Changelog

-### 4.2.0 Thunder at Our Mod
+### 4.2.0 Thunder at our Mod

 #### General
- - Update to 1.18.3 and 1.19.01 with most changes, excluding in particular:
+ - Update to 1.18.3 and 1.19.01 with most changes, excluding:
+   - (1.19) Defense in Depth and Rotating Reserves HQ abilities
-   - (1.19) ABDACOM shared tree temporarily hidden
+   - (1.19) ABDACOM shared tree
    - (1.19) Terrain nerfs to flame tanks
    - (1.18.3) HMG and LMG module changes
    - (1.18.3) Most of Ship & Navy changes